 Let's take a player in the following financial circumstances.
 He has met the conditions required for a one-year extension to his contract, earning almost £3 million, and this is likely to be his last.
 At 34, he is married with a young family who have become accustomed to a luxurious lifestyle costing £400,000 per year.
 They have a sizable family home with no mortgage and £5,000,000 accumulated in cash.
 They also have a share in a bar amongst a number of other esoteric investments which do not deliver a reliable income.

 As time goes by the impact of inflation is very clear, exemplified by the increasing “total need”.
-This is ignoring the current spike in inflation that we are currently experiencing.

 Even if this player’s family managed to reduce their costs significantly during retirement, down to £150,000 per year, they would still exhaust their funds by age 60, with potentially a third of their life remaining ahead of them.

-However, if the player’s family were to keep expenditure down to £150,000 p.a. and invested in an appropriately managed portfolio returning an average 5% per year, it’s possible that a sufficient income could be produced to last them until age 80.
+In the example of our retiring footballer, if the player’s family were to keep expenditure down to £150,000 p.a. and invested in an appropriately managed portfolio returning an average 5% per year, it’s possible that a sufficient income could be produced to last them until age 80.

 Whilst scars of the Covid-19 pandemic do not seem to have had much of an effect on the juggernaut that is the premier league, at an individual player level, the economic factors that we are currently facing and higher costs of living will have a sever eroding effect on the longevity of a players income.